Income Tax Act 2025Tax Planning

 Significant Relief

 The increase in rent TDS threshold from ₹2.4 lakh to ₹6 lakh per year (i.e., ₹50,000/month) is a major relief for landlords and tenants.
-Many residential rental arrangements under ₹50,000/month are now free from TDS obligation under Section 194-I.
+Many residential rental arrangements under ₹50,000/month are now free from TDS obligation under the rent TDS provisions of Section 393 of IT Act 2025 (erstwhile Section 194-I of IT Act 1961).

 Changes for Businesses and Self-Employed